thiruniimasha/glowvia/README.md

 # 🌸 Glowvia – Full-Stack E-Commerce Web Application

-Glowvia is a **full-stack e-commerce web application** built with React, Redux Toolkit, TailwindCSS, Express, and MongoDB.
+Glowvia is a **full-stack e-commerce web application** built with React, TailwindCSS, Express, and MongoDB.
 It allows users to browse products, view product details, manage a shopping cart, and securely handle authentication and payments.
 The project is structured to meet both academic and real-world standards.